PvE Discipline Priest Rotations & Cooldowns

 • Spirit Shell

 A powerful cooldown that converts all of your healing from Heal, Flash Heal, Greater Heal, and Prayer of Healing into absorption effects for the next 10 seconds.
 Best used ahead of big AoE damage to pre-shield your entire raid, but you can also use it with your single-target heals to stack absorbs on your tank.
-If there aren’t any predictable damage spikes in an encounter, you can use this on cooldown (every 1 minute).
-Absorbs are more efficient than direct heals since they are less likely to be wasted on overheal.
-Note that this ability doesn’t scale with Archangel, so they are best used separately.
+Note that this ability doesn’t scale with Archangel, so the two cooldowns are best used separately.

 • Void Shift